PawPrint is Columbia University’s student and faculty printing system on the Morningside campus.

 PawPrint provides students with a simple and flexible way to print in many locations around the Morningside campus.
-PawPrint conserves paper by defaulting to double-sided printing, and the two-step submit and release system allows you to think twice before printing.
-In the 2016-2017 academic year, 20% of submitted documents were never released (printed), saving over 7 million sheets of paper!
+PawPrint conserves paper by defaulting to double-sided printing, and the two-step submit-and-release system allows you to think twice before printing.

 The most convenient way to print is to install the PawPrint print driver on your personal computer or laptop.